Experimental observation of extreme multistability in an electronic system of two coupled R\"{o}ssler oscillators

+To conclude, we have described the first experimental demonstration of extreme multistability using an electronic circuit implementation of two coupled R\"{o}ssler attractors.
+The theoretical model on which the experiment is based has a simple set of equations.
+In particular, the error dynamics equations, \eqref{ea} - \eqref{ec}, of this model involve linear terms and are easily solvable.
+It is possible in principle to obtain extreme multistability from more complicated error dynamics that includes time dependent and nonlinear terms.
+However for the sake of simplicity and in the interest of minimizing the technical complexity of the experimental system we have avoided dealing with complicated error dynamics.\\

-We have described the first experimental demonstration of extreme multistability.
-Our experiments have been based on an electronic circuit that models two coupled Lorenz attractors.
-A restrictive feature of this new type of dynamical system is the requirement that the coupled subsystems be identical or nearly identical \cite{calistus11}.
-It is this feature that makes electronic circuit models especially attractive, since, as we have demonstrated, two chaotic circuits can be sufficiently matched to give rise to extreme multistability when appropriately coupled.
+A restrictive feature of this type of dynamical system is the requirement that the coupled subsystems be identical or nearly identical.
+This restriction as well as the need to devise a method to change the initial conditions in a controlled manner pose serious technical challenges.
+We have successfully overcome these challenges in our electronic circuit system and demonstrated that two chaotic circuits can be sufficiently matched to give rise to extreme multistability when appropriately coupled.
 It is likely that extreme multistability will be a rarity in most physical, chemical and biological systems; however, the combined conservative and dissipative features give rise to dynamics that might find technological uses, such as the ability to easily select qualitatively different dynamical states from an infinite number of possibilities.
+In addition, slightly mismatched systems that might occur in natural settings may display a temporal evolution through various dynamical states, as observed in our experimental electronic system.\\

+{\it Acknowledgement:} U.F. would like to thank the Burgers Program for Fluid Dynamics of the University of Maryland for financial support.